Foundations of regular variation on topological spaces: Homogeneous measures

-A Baire measure $\mu$ is said to be \emph{boundedly finite} on an ideal $\sS$ if $\mu$ is supported by the union of all sets from $\sS$ and $\mu(B)<\infty$ for all $B\in \sS\cap \sBA(\XX)$.
-Note that the union of all sets from $\sS$ is a Baire set if $\sS$ has a countable open base.
-The family of such measures is denoted by $\Msigma$, while $\Mb$ denotes the family of Borel measures which are finite on $\sS$ and supported by the union of all sets from $\sS$.
-Recall that the Baire and Borel $\sigma$-algebras coincide and so $\Msigma=\Mb$ if $\XX$ is perfectly normal, e.g., if $\XX$ is Polish.
-If $\sX$ contains $\XX$, then all boundedly finite measures are finite, and we denote the family of all finite (respectively, probability) Borel measures on $\XX$ by $\Mb[\XX]$ (respectively, $\Mone$) with the subscript $\sigma$ in case of Baire measures.
+A Baire measure $\mu$ is said to be \emph{boundedly finite} with respect to an ideal $\sS$ (for short, finite on $\sS$) if $\mu(B)<\infty$ for all $B\in \sS\cap \sBA(\XX)$ and $\mu$ is supported by the union of all sets in $\sS$, that is, $\mu$ vanishes on the complement of $\cup_{B\in\sS} B$.
+Note that the union of all sets in $\sS$ is a Baire set if $\sS$ has a countable open base.
+The family of measures that are boundedly finite on $\sS$ is denoted by $\Msigma$, while $\Mb$ denotes the family of Borel measures that are finite on $\sS$ and supported by the union of all sets in $\sS$.
+Recall that the Baire and Borel $\sigma$-algebras coincide, and thus $\Msigma=\Mb$ if $\XX$ is perfectly normal, most importantly, if $\XX$ is Polish.
+If $\sX$ contains $\XX$, then all boundedly finite measures are finite; we denote the family of all finite (respectively, probability) Borel measures on $\XX$ by $\Mb[\XX]$ (respectively, $\Mone$), using the subscript $\sigma$ in the case of Baire measures.